kera-cudmore/seaside-sewing/README.md

 [Shields.io](https://shields.io/) - To add badges to the projects documentation.

 [Tiny PNG](https://tinypng.com/) - To compress images used in the README.

+[Cloud Convert](https://cloudconvert.com/eps-to-svg) - To convert EPS files to SVG files for the vector images.

 ### Stripe